TraGicCode/chocolatey-packages/README.md

 # Chocolatey-Packages

-This repository contains the chocolatey packages that i maintain on the public chocolatey feed.
+This repository contains the chocolatey packages that i maintain on the chocolatey.org community feed.

 ## Contributing